 24. When is the rainy season?

-The rainy season in Tibet begins in early June and last until early to mid-September.
+The rainy season in Tibet begins in mid/late June and lasts until early to mid-September.
 The rainy season in Tibet is not nearly as wet as south and southeast Asia, but it does rain and there are quite a bit of clouds.
 If you are coming to Tibet to get good views of the Himalaya’s or other big peaks, I recommend waiting until after the rainy season to go.
 You can trek during this time, but be sure to bring clothes suitable for wet weather.

 25. I plan to travel from mainland China to the TAR and then back to mainland China.
 Do I need a double entry Chinese visa?